 - ChangeReferenceData: Updates the PIN of the given type and other authentication data.
-After verifying that the given current authentication data is correct for the given access right, this command replaces the existing authentication data with the new authentication data supplied to this command.
-This command will fail within a PIV-II DF with "Instruction Not Supported" if using a contactless interface. - ResetRetryCounter: This is basically an Unblock PIN command, but also works to unblock other authentication data.
+After verifying that the given current authentication data is correct for the given access right, this command replaces the existing authentication data with the new authentication data supplied to this command. - ResetRetryCounter: This is basically an Unblock PIN command, but also works to unblock other authentication data.
 It works much like the ChangeReferenceData command, except that an unblocking PIN is used for initial verification instead of the old authentication data in ChangeReferenceData.
-After verifying that the given unblocking PIN is correct for the given access right, this command replaces the existing authentication data with the new authentication data supplied to this command.
+After verifying that the given unblocking PIN is correct for the given access right, this command replaces the existing authentication data with the new authentication data supplied to this command. - EndSession: Ends the current authenticated access right session. - Verify: Hashes the given data (operator pin) and compares the result with the value stored in the card's pin object container.
+If comparison is successful the module state is set to indicate successful authentication of the operator. - FPEnroll'Template: Creates the fingerprint template file on the token, and writes the initialized data to the file.